Young Hercules: Plot

-The show features the efforts of Ares, the god of war, played by Kevin Tod Smith, who attempts often to destroy his younger half-brother to win over Zeus' good graces.
-Among his group is his nephew Strife (Joel Tobeck), who is the rather weaker member of the team.
-Strife's mother is Discord, goddess of retribution (Meighan Desmond), who acts more level-headed and power hungry than her counterpart on more than one occasion.
-The series has two other villains: Hera, queen of the gods and Hercules' stepmother; and Apollo, god of the sun and Hercules' half-brother.
+The show features Ares, the god of war (Kevin Smith), and his attempts to destroy his younger half-brother to win Zeus' favor.
+Among his allies are his nephew Strife (Joel Tobeck) and the goddess of retribution, Discord (Meighan Desmond).
+The series also features two other villains: Hera, the queen of the gods and Hercules' stepmother, and Apollo, the god of the sun and Hercules' half-brother.